tomkommando/TennisProject/Report.md

 In the Udacity discussion forums, someone mentioned that using common weights for Critic neural networks yields more stable training process.
 That could be a quick win we could try.
 Further, it's always fun (and sometimes useful) to tweak hyperparameters to try and get better results.
 Would be interesting to throw other [Unity ML](https://github.com/Unity-Technologies/ml-agents) as well as (continuous) [OpenAI Gym](https://gym.openai.com/) environments at this algorithm and see how it performs.

 To further improve this algorithm, we could try prioritised replay buffer introduced in this [paper](https://arxiv.org/abs/1511.05952) and implemented for example in this [repository](https://github.com/ShangtongZhang/DeepRL).
+We could try a new algorithm altogether - for example [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/abs/1706.02275).

 ### Sources: